psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 * [Tumblr](https://www.tumblr.com/) — Ostensible a public way to collect images, but lots of unique stuff here as far as art and technology
 * [Evernote](http://blog.evernote.com/blog/2010/08/10/creating-a-mood-board-with-evernote-part-of-evernotes-creative-series/) — this is a guide on using the popular note-taking app to create a mood board.

-Take a screenshot of your finished mood board.
+Take a screenshot of your finished mood board _OR_ save the images yo your computer and arrange them in an Illustrator document.

 ## Submission

 Submit images of your color palette and mood board to Open Studio.

-You could also use Illustrator \(or Photoshop\) to combine the two screenshots, or use the program to arrange your saved images and color swatches as an original document.
-If you create a document in Illustrator, export it as a PNG or JPEG.
+You could also use Illustrator to create a single image containing both your color palette and mood board images.
+If you create a document in Illustrator, export it as a PNG or JPEG that is at least 1920px x 1080px.

 \[INSERT SUBMISSION LINK\]